IBMStreams/sample.edge-rolling-average/README.md

     hzn exchange pattern publish -f horizon/pattern.json
 ```

-    1. verify pattern-app-control-service pattern was published and exists in this pattern list.
+    1. verify pattern-rolling-average-service pattern was published and exists in this pattern list.

 ```